2025–26 RIT Tigers men's ice hockey season

-The 2025–26 RIT Tigers men's ice hockey season will be the 62nd season of play for the program, the 21st at the Division I level and the 2nd in Atlantic Hockey America.
-The Tigers will represent the Rochester Institute of Technology in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Gene Polisseni Center and be coached by Matt Thomas in his 1st season.
+The 2025–26 RIT Tigers men's ice hockey season was the 62nd season of play for the program, the 21st at the Division I level and the 2nd in Atlantic Hockey America.
+The Tigers represented the Rochester Institute of Technology in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Gene Polisseni Center and were coached by Matt Thomas in his 1st season.